itsAnyTime/Exercises/README.md

 1. Add a 2 second animation for the div element, which changes the color from red to blue.
 Call the animation

+2. Specify that the transition of the <div> element should have a "ease-in-out" speed curve.
-2. Add the following 5 steps to the animation "example" (using 0%, 25%, 50%, 75%, and 100%):
+Add the following 5 steps to the animation "example" (using 0%, 25%, 50%, 75%, and 100%):

      a.
 0% - Set background color to "red", left position to "0px", top position to: "0px"
     b.
 25% - Set background color to "blue", left position to "0px", top position to: "200px"
     c.
 50% - Set background color to "green", left position to "200px", top position to: "200px"
     d.
 75% - Set background color to "yellow", left position to "200px", top position to: "0px"
     e.
 100% - Set background color to "red", left position to "0px", top position to: "0px"

 3. Specify that the animation of the div element should have a "1" second delay before starting.